MikeRzDev/StkDevTraining/README.md

 # StkDevTraining

 In order to start our training you must
- - create an account into https://github.com
+ - create an account into GitHub https://github.com
  - download Visual Studio Code https://code.visualstudio.com
  - do the tutorial https://www.udemy.com/course/fundamentos-de-programacion-algoritmos-en-java-y-javascript/
  - do the assignments; these assignments should be coded in ENGLISH!